ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    cleared, allowing a definite DMARC conclusion to be reached ("fail closed").

+   _Ticket 108_

+6.7.3.1.
+Longest PSD Example

+   As an example of step 4 above, for a message with the Organizational Domain of "example.compute.cloudcompany.com.example", the query for PSD DMARC would use "compute.cloudcompany.com.example" as the [DMARC-PSD] longest PSD Section 3.6.
+The receiver would check to see if that PSD is listed in the DMARC PSD Registry, and if so, perform the policy lookup at "_dmarc.compute.cloudcompany.com.example".

+   Note: Because the PSD policy query comes after the Organizational Domain policy query, PSD policy is not used for Organizational domains that have published a DMARC policy.
+Specifically, this is not a mechanism to provide feedback addresses (RUA/RUF) when an Organizational Domain has declined to do so.

    _Ticket 47_

-6.6.4.
+6.7.4.
 Store Results of DMARC Processing

    The results of Mail Receiver-based DMARC processing should be stored for eventual presentation back to the Domain Owner in the form of aggregate feedback reports.
-Section 6.3 and the DMARC reporting docuents discuss aggregate feedback.
+Section 6.3 and [DMARC-Aggregate-Reporting] discuss aggregate feedback.

    _Ticket 62_

-6.6.5.
+Herr (ed) & Levine (ed)  Expires 22 October 2021               [Page 30]

+Internet-Draft                  DMARCbis                      April 2021

+6.7.5.
 Send Aggregate Reports

    For a Domain Owner, DMARC aggregate reports provide data about all mailstreams making use of its domain in email, to include not only